 We encounter salutations almost daily.
-Some of us more often than others, depending on the kind of work you do.
-If you work with people and have to reply and receive a tone of emails every day you have probably encountered phrases like “Best Regards” and “Best regards” quite often.
+Some of us more often than others, depending on the kind of work we do.
+You may notice coworkers using both “Best Regards” and “Best regards”.
 But which one of them is correct?
 Can both forms work?
 Or is it the ancient Highlander tale of “There can be only one?”
 What is the answer to the question is best regards capitalized.

 Cases When Best Regards Is Capitalized

-There is only one can when you can capitalize both or every word and that is if they come in the salutations of an email or if you are more of a nostalgic romantic -a letter.
-That doesn’t only apply to “Best Regards,” but every other type of salutations that one could possibly write in the beginning of an email or letter.
+There is only one can when you can capitalize both or every word and that is if they come in the salutations of an email or if you are more of a nostalgic romantic – a letter.
+That doesn’t only apply to “Best Regards,” but every other type of salutation that one could possibly write in the beginning of an email or letter.
 For example:

 Cases When “Best Regards” Is Lowercase